Alan B. Slifka: Alan B. Slifka Foundation

 The Alan B. Slifka Foundation was established in New York in 1965.
 The foundation's goals include harmony not only among Jews and Arabs but also between religious and secular elements of Israeli society.
 In addition to fostering Jewish values and education, the foundation also promotes biomedical research on sarcomas and autism spectrum disorders.

 Personal life

 Alan Bruce Slifka was the son of Joseph and Sylvia Slifka.
 His twin sister is Barbara Slifka.
 His father owned successful textile and real estate businesses.

-At the time of his death he was married to Riva Ritvo-Slifka.
-He had three sons, Michael, Randolph, and David.
+At the time of his death on February 4, 2011, aged 81, from cancer, he was married to Riva Ariella Ritvo-Slifka.
+His prior two marriages, to Jacqueline W. Slifka and Virginia Bayer Slifka, ended in divorce.
+He had three sons.

+Alan and his twin sister Barbara took control of 24-story office building 477 Madison Avenue in Manhattan after their father, Joseph Slifka, left it to them following his 1992 death.
+Alan's two sons, Randy Slifka and Michael, later became involved in a tangled struggle for the property with their father's sister.
+In 2017, they claimed that their elderly aunt had orchestrated a power grab against their interests, and they sued their aunt Barbara; that case was thrown out.
+After Alan's death, his son Randy Slifka sued in March 2023 seeking $37 million in connection with the sale; that case was also dismissed.
+Randy Slifka then sued law firm Paul, Weiss, Rifkind, Wharton & Garrison in June 2023, alleging that when it advised Randy's aunt Barbara on the sale of the building the firm cost him and his brother their rightful share of the $258 million paid for the building.
+A Paul Weiss spokesman, speaking of the more recent suit, said "Mr. Slifka is a serial litigator who filed a nearly identical claim that was summarily dismissed last month in the same court.
+This lawsuit is equally frivolous ..."